 Speed: Very fast and a little faster than your average all mountain board.
 We could feel this pick up speed well and it keeps it’s speed in the flats too.
 As long as this is well waxed you will be quite happy with it.

 Uneven Terrain: Not the easiest in uneven snow but it sure can bust through Chunder on a powder day.
-Still it’s not going to be that bad when it comes to end of the day weekend resort snow.
+Still, it’s not going to be that bad when it comes to an end of the day weekend resort snow.

 Edge Hold: The Burton Tough Cat’s edge hold is good but just missing something from being great.
-The edge didn’t want to grip in harder snow like many other boards do with a little something extra in the side cut.
+The edge didn’t want to grip in the harder snow as many other boards do with a little something extra in the sidecut.
 We aren’t saying Magnetraction Extra but more compared to boards with a mellow wave or bump here and there.
 We’d like to see something a little more but it does hold well enough to be borderline good in hard snow.

 Flex: Borders on stiff but still lively and by no means a plank.
 Very strong and mean and not a board for buttering unless you can bend stiff camber boards.

-Switch: Doable switch for sure.
+Switch: Manageable switch for sure.
 Not the same but doable.
-You can feel the taper and bigger nose for sure but it’s something you can get use to.
+You can feel the taper and bigger nose for sure but it’s something you can get used to.

 Jibbing: No thanks.
 Not even going to try it.